skarrman/Wapitihjort/README.md

 Now open the setup.
 In ”Game class” put ”GameHolder”.
 In destination, put where you want the final project to be located.
 In Android SDK, locate your Android SDK.
-The rest doesn’t really matter.
+The rest doesn’t really matter

 Now start IntelliJ IDEA and pick ”import project” in the menu.
 Locate the libGDX project.